pinkeshbadjatiya/PeerNet/README.md

 ## INSTRUCTIONS:
 - All commands starting with `r` are remote commands, which either run on the other peer or display details about the peer.
-- The port for server thread will be choosen at random from the available/accessible ports.
+- The port for server thread will be chosen at random from the available/accessible ports.
 - The convention followed in the comments is that, the 'client' is actually the other peer to whom one is connected.
 For a person, the other peer is like a client.
 - The default shared directory is `shared_dir_GRIM`, which needs to be present alongside the SERVER executable.